mo-atwa/leon/README.md

 ## 🌟 My Portfolio

-Hello!
-I'm **Mohamed Atwa**, a Front-End Developer passionate about building modern web interfaces using React.js.
+Hey!
+I'm Mohamed Atwa, a Front-End Developer with a passion for crafting sleek and responsive web applications using React.js.
+I'm always eager to learn and take on new challenges.

 🚀 **Live Demo:** [Preview](https://atwa-portfolio.netlify.app)